 Sgraffito hand-painted vitreous enamel pierced earrings

-.25 oz. weight (approximately the weight of one U.S. dime and one U.S. penny)
+.40 oz. weight (approximately the weight of two U.S. quarters)

 The word Sgraffito translates to “scratched” in Italian and according the Encyclopedia Britannica is “a technique used in painting, pottery and glass which consists of putting down a preliminary surface, covering it with another, then scratching the superficial layer in such a way that the pattern or shape that emerges is of the lower color”

 Vitreous enamel, also called porcelain enamel, is a material made by fusing powdered glass to a substrate by firing, usually between 750 and 850 °C (1,380 and 1,560 °F).
 The powder melts, flows, and then hardens to a smooth, durable vitreous coating.

 For the enamel to fuse properly to the copper and subsequent layers, there must be a counter enamel on the back of the work which is also glass.
 I generally use what is called a clear flux so the copper and elements will be seen since it is transparent.
 When fired all handmade enamel work can produce random marking which I do enjoy.
 The copper might appear to glow or be less iridescent.